 Differentiate Your Loyalty Program Through a Special Event

-Creating your own special loyalty program event each year is a great way to not only show appreciate to your best customers, but also to entice new customers to sign up for your program.
+Creating your own special loyalty program event each year is a great way to not only show appreciation to your best customers but also to entice new customers to sign up for your program.

 If you had an annual event, like Prime Day, but designed to your customers’ likes, it would stand as a beacon of differentiation for your loyalty program members.

-It would excite and inspire them to, not only keep your brand top of mind, but to also advocate for you and everything your brand represents.
+It would excite and inspire them to, not only keep your brand top of mind but also advocate for you and everything your brand represents.

 It’s all about honoring your existing loyalty program members, inviting other consumers to join, and offering exclusive deals that encourage participation.